 I am so glad that you are here!
 My name is Audrey Logan (she/her) and I'm a full spectrum doula.

 My passion for birthwork is centered around helping families feel empowered in their choices so they can give birth feeling confident.
-I provide thorough prenatal education and help your family to create and refine a birth plan that best supports you and your baby’s health and well-being.
+I provide thorough prenatal education and help you to create and refine a birth plan that best supports you and your baby’s health and well-being.

 I believe that everyone is entitled to have a birth experience that feels nurturing and supportive.
 I am passionate about educating families about your rights during childbirth because it empowers you to advocate for the birth of your dreams.